Looking for the best insurance as a digital nomad in Poland?

 Consider Genki if you plan extended stays in Poland, intend to explore rural areas and mountain regions, prefer lower deductibles for easier access to care, or want comprehensive protection when accessing private healthcare facilities.
 View Genki's details.

-Consider SafetyWing if you're budget-conscious, plan to stay primarily in Warsaw, Krakow, or other major cities with good healthcare access, are comfortable with higher deductibles, or want basic emergency coverage while maximizing Poland's cost advantages.
+Consider SafetyWing if you want travel extras bundled with health cover, plan to stay primarily in Warsaw, Krakow, or other major cities with good healthcare access, or want basic emergency coverage while maximizing Poland's cost advantages.
 View SafetyWing's details.

 Visit our complete directory of digital nomad insurance providers to explore additional options and compare features across multiple carriers.